DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The Test-bed supports practitioners by providing an environment in which they can easily Trial new solutions and run exercises.
 In this chapter, the main components of the Test-bed are explained (see [Figure 3](./README.md#fig1.2.3)) and is aimed at a fairly technical audience.
 A shorter version was recently presented at ITEC2019, "An interoperability Framework for Trials and Exercises", by Hendriks, Vullings, Van Campen2, and Hameete.

-Although all trialled DRIVER+ solutions are software systems, the Test-bed also offers excellent support for non-software systems, such as a new process or procedure.
+Although most trialled DRIVER+ solutions are software systems, the Test-bed also offers excellent support for non-software systems, such as a new process or procedure.

 - The Test-bed's technical infrastructure can be used to put a new process in a relevant crisis-management context.
 For example, the open source [SUMO tool](http://sumo.sourceforge.net/) could be used to simulate traffic, and the open source [csCOP tool](https://github.com/DRIVER-EU/csCOP) could be used to offer the participants a realistic common operational picture during their Trial.
 There are also organisations that provide commercial support to provide the Test-bed with realistic incident visualisations.
 - Within the Test-bed, there are three tools that can also be of direct value for trialling new procedures: the Trial-Management-Tool ([see Section 3.3](test-bed-description.md#trial-management-tool)), the Observer-Support-Tool ([Section 3.4](test-bed-description.md#online-observer-support-tool)), and the After-Action-Review tool ([Section 3.4](test-bed-description.md#after-action-review-tool)).
 The first to provide stimuli to the procedure, the second to capture all observations, and the last to review the whole trial session.